-We are developing CLS-AX for administration to the suprachoroidal space as a long-acting therapy for wet age-related macular degeneration (wet AMD).
+We are developing CLS-AX (axitinib injectable suspension) for administration to the suprachoroidal space as a longer-acting therapy for wet AMD.

 Current wet AMD therapy has a ceiling of efficacy as increased dosage or more intense regimens yield limited or no additional visual benefit, and is associated with a significant treatment burden.
 This treatment burden is further highlighted by recent large “real-world” retrospective studies of wet AMD which underscore the difficulty in adhering to regimens.
 These real-world studies demonstrate that patients are undertreated, receiving only 6 to 7 injections per year on average, resulting in mean improvement of only one to three letters in visual acuity after one year of treatment.

 Axitinib achieves pan-VEGF blockade by acting at a different level of the angiogenesis cascade, directly inhibiting VEGF receptors-1, -2, and -3 with high potency and specificity.
 Based on preclinical data in multiple species, we believe that CLS-AX could benefit patients for several reasons.